BuckedUp-DasLabs/upcells-code/README.md

 </div>

 ```
-### 3. Place this code and change as necessary into html/css footer
+### 3. Place this code and change as necessary into html/css footer if DROPDOWN
 ```
 <script>
   const urlParams = new URLSearchParams(window.location.search);